alephium/www/src/content/news/Hashrate-Series-4-ICERIVER-063f52b7c431/index.md

 Considering all these factors, we believe Alephium is a PoW blockchain worthy of investment and ASIC miner development.
 Therefore, we decided to allocate resources to design and produce high-performance ASIC miners to support the growth of its ecosystem.

-#### Can you describe & give us more details about the ICERIVER <a href="https://www.iceriver.io/product/iceriver-alph-al0/" class="markup--anchor markup--h4-anchor" data-href="https://www.iceriver.io/product/iceriver-alph-al0/" rel="noopener" target="_blank">ALPH AL0</a>?
+#### Can you describe & give us more details about the ICERIVER <a href="https://www.iceriver.io/product/iceriver-alph-al0/" data-href="https://www.iceriver.io/product/iceriver-alph-al0/">ALPH AL0</a>?

 ![](image_73426157cb.png)